neo-ptolemus/skillmap-cible/tutorials/racer/activity2.md

-## 6. The Spikes
+## 6. Les pics

-Pressing the (A) button more than once might send you into a spike.
+Si tu appuies plusieurs fois de suite sur le bouton (A), tu risques d'atterrir dans  button more than once might send you into a spike.
 Let's make the spikes dangerous, too.

 ---